-“Take the afternoon then,” Paulie said.
+“Take the afternoon off then,” Paulie said.
 “Feel better.
 I’ll catch you later, kid.”

-Da’Quarius handed Paulie the apron and ran off into the streets of New Haven.
+Da’Quarius handed Paulie the apron and ran back outside, into New Haven.

 “Are you ready yet?”
 Harold asked, as he sat by the front door of his Constitutional Boulevard home.
 “I’m dying of boredom!”